rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 # Version History

+* 5.2.0 - Action: `Advanced Query On Log Set` - Add new output type for statistical queries.
 * 5.1.1 - Action: `List Investigations` - Now receiving size input | Actions: `Advanced Query On Log` & `Advanced Query On Log Set` - Acronym LQL has been updated to LEQL
 * 5.1.0 - New actions added: `get_user_information` and `get_asset_information`
 * 5.0.1 - Update the endpoint `get_a_saved_query` reaches out to